Akshay5623/devops_eng114/README.md

 ### For SSH keys between Jenkins and GitHub

-- Generate a new key pair using the steps above, name it akshay-jenkins
+- Generate a new key pair using the steps above, name it `yourname-jenkins`
 - Copy the public key
 - Go to the GitHub repo which contains the app
 - Go to settings (next to insights not the top corner)
 - Go to deploy keys
-- Name it yourname-jenkins
+- Name it `yourname-jenkins`
 - Copy the key into the box
 - Check the allow write access if you want
 - Save the key